michielgerritsen/mage-os-led-lamp/README.md

 <img src="./images/IMG_3173.jpeg" />

 > [!NOTE]
-> It might that not all LEDs are on.
+> It might be that not all LEDs are on.
 By default WLED only enables the first 30 LEDs.
 If you need to increase this amount go into the WLED web interface to Config -> LED Preferences and change the length to the correct number, usually 38:

 <img src="./images/wled-length.png" />